JordynMarcellus/testing-workshop-slides/src/slides.md

 - Component tests in React are similar to unit tests.
 - Examples:
     - given a set of props, what does a component render?
-    - what happens when we trigger an onChange event?
+    - does an onChange function passed in to props get called when triggered?

 ---